h3lls/FFXIV-Log-Parser/README.markdown

 ## Auto-Translate ##

 The auto-translate functionality attempts to convert the binary values in the logs for auto-translate into actual text values.
-In english this is 99% complete but needs to be moved to a binary file to make for a smaller parser and to improve the parsing times.
+In English this is 99% complete but needs to be moved to a binary file to make for a smaller parser and to improve the parsing times.
 It still is quite fast even with the conversion of the binary values and checking but could be much better.
 The goal is to eventually have a reference for every language and output auto-translate values but this is a labor intensive process.
-To do the conversion I type in game the auto-tranlate value in chat parse that log line along with the value displayed in chat.
+To do the conversion I type in game the auto-translate value in chat parse that log line along with the value displayed in chat.
 Then I add the binary value starting with 0x022E along with the actual text into an array.
 It would be much better to be able to parse out the values from a resource file in game but I haven't found where they store these translations so for now it is a manual process.